Poker Table Selection: How to Choose the Most Profitable Table

 The first step is to ensure that you are looking at the right tables.
 In the first stage of this course and the Poker Bankroll Challenge you will be playing at the 5cent / 10cent stake level and throughout this course you will be focused on the No Limit Texas Holdem ring (cash) game tables.

 So, from the lobby, make sure you are looking at the ring game tables, and click on the Holdem tab and select the No Limit button just underneath.
-The tables we are looking for are the 5c/10c tables with 9 players on a table.
-Throughout this course we will be playing on full tables of 9 or 10 player tables so you can ignore the short-handed (6 player) tables for now.
+For this course, we recommend starting at lower stakes, such as 5c/10c, with full tables of 9 or 10 players.
+Avoid short-handed (6 player) tables for now as you build your skills.

 • Players – The number of players sat at the table and the maximum players, eg: “7/9” = 7 players sat down with 2 spare seats.